Minimum Description Length Recurrent Neural Networks: Previous work

-Evolutionary programming has been used to evolve neural networks in a range of studies.
+Turning to the optimization algorithm that we use to search for the MDL-optimal network, our work connects with the literature on using evolutionary programming to evolve neural networks.
 Early work that uses genetic algorithms for various aspects of neural network optimization includes \citet{MillerToddHegde:1989}, \citet{MontanaDavis:1989}, \citet{WhitleyStarkweatherBogart:1990}, and \citet{ZhangMuhlenbein:1993,ZhangMuhlenbein:1995}.
 These works focus on feed-forward architectures, but \citet{AngelineSaundersPollack:1994} present an evolutionary algorithm that discovers recurrent neural networks and test it on a range of sequential tasks that are very relevant to the goals of the current paper.
 Evolutionary programming for neural networks remains an active area of research (see \citealp{Schmidhuber:2015} and \citealp{GaierHa:2019}, among others, for relevant references).

-In terms of objective function, \citet{ZhangMuhlenbein:1993,ZhangMuhlenbein:1995} use a simplicity metric that is essentially the same as the MDL metric that we use (and describe below). \citet{Schmidhuber:1997} presents an algorithm for discovering networks that optimize a simplicity metric that is closely related to MDL.
-Simplicity criteria have been used in a range of works on neural networks, including recent contributions (e.g., \citealp{AhmadizarSoltanianAkhlaghianTabTsoulos:2015} and \citealp{GaierHa:2019}).

 Our paper connects also with the literature on using recurrent neural networks for grammar induction and on the interpretation of such networks in terms of symbolic knowledge (often formal-language theoretic objects).
-These challenges were already taken up by early work on recurrent neural networks (see \citealp{GilesSunChenLeeChen:1990} and \citealp{Elman:1990}, among others), and they remain the focus of recent work (see, e.g., \citealp{WangZhangOrorbia-IIXingLiuGiles:2018} and \citealp{WeissGoldbergYahav:2018a}).
-See \citet{Jacobsson:2005} and \citet{WangZhangOrorbia-IIXingLiuGiles:2018} for discussion and further references.
+These challenges were already taken up by early work on recurrent neural networks (see \citealp{GilesSunChenLeeChen:1990} and \citealp{Elman:1990}, among others), and they remain the focus of recent work (see, e.g., \citealp{WangZhangOrorbia-IIXingLiuGiles:2018} and \citealp{WeissGoldbergYahav:2018a}). \citet{Jacobsson:2005} and \citet{WangZhangOrorbia-IIXingLiuGiles:2018} provide discussion and further references.

-In a continuation of these efforts, our contribution is twofold.
-First, we put together a minimal, out-of-the-box combination of the core of these ideas: evaluate the performance that can be achieved by a learner that seeks to optimize MDL.
-The search and optimization itself is done using a standard genetic algorithm.
-The results are evaluated across simple tasks that present challenges for classic neural networks.
-Second, we show the benefit of optimizing networks not only for performance but also for their own architecture size, in that it makes the black box much more permeable; for current tasks, we are able to provide full proofs of accuracy (above and beyond a test set).